 I am passionate about this approach to therapy which is effective and encouraging.
 Adler has been one of the key influences in therapeutic theory and practice but has not received the acknowledgement he deserves.
 His work is developed by practicioners and academics today.
 At the time of his death (in Aberdeen in 1937), a waiter asked Adler to sum up his lifestyle in a brief interchange.
 This Adler did to the waiter's astonishment.
 This was before the days of the internet - Adler was a recognised authority in his day and his work is continued today.

 In addition to my counselling training I have carried out substantial Continuing Professional Development each year.
 This includes Pink Therapy’s Essentials of Sexual Minority Therapy and units in brief therapy, trauma, anger management, working with addiction and with dreams.
 I also teach counselling through which I further refresh and enhance my practice.

 As an accredited member BACP I adhere to their Ethical Framework for Good Practice in Counselling and Psychotherapy and subject to the BACP Professional Conduct Procedure.

-Before moving into counselling I spent over 10 years in personnel and training management at British Antarctic Survey.
+Before training in counselling and psychotherapy I spent over 10 years in personnel and training management at British Antarctic Survey.